PierreNabil/AinShamsFlow/README.md

     - [ ] Publish to PyPI

 ### Example Usage:
-- [ ] Download and Split a dataset (MNIST or CIFAR-10) to training, validation and testing
+- [x] Download and Split a dataset (MNIST or CIFAR-10) to training, validation and testing
-- [ ] Construct an Architecture [(LeNet or AlexNet)](https://engmrk.com/lenet-5-a-classic-cnn-architecture/) and make sure all of its components are provided in your framework.
+- [x] Construct an Architecture ([LeNet](https://engmrk.com/lenet-5-a-classic-cnn-architecture/)
+or [AlexNet](https://dl.acm.org/doi/abs/10.1145/3065386)) and make sure all of its components are provided in your framework.
-    - [x] Conv2D Layer
-    - [x] AvgPool Layer
-    - [x] Flatten Layer
-    - [x] Dense (Fully Connected) Layer
-    - [x] Softmax Activation Function
 - [ ] Train and test the model until a good accuracy is reached (Evaluation Metrics will need to be implemented in the framework also)
-- [x] Save the model into a compressed format
+- [ ] Save the model into a compressed format